khafitZaman/tugas_day2Week2/menampilkanDataNama.md

-select nama, alamat, nomorHP from dataDiri where id = "berapa?" select kota from dataDiri where id = "berapa?"
+select nama, alamat, nomorHP from dataDiri where id = "berapa?" <br>
+select kota from dataDiri where id = "berapa?" <br>
+coba-coba lagi!!!!